 The end goal is profiting from small price fluctuations in various financial markets, including stocks, currencies, commodities, and cryptocurrencies.
 Day traders typically rely on technical analysis, chart patterns, market indicators, and real-time news to identify potential trading opportunities and make informed decisions within a short time frame.

-Flipping real estate is based on the premise of buying properties at a discounted price, often distressed or undervalued, and adding value through renovations, repairs, or upgrades.
+Flipping real estate is based on buying properties at a discounted price and upgrading them, making it one of the best short-term investments for high returns.
 The goal is to enhance the property’s market value, thereby attracting potential buyers or renters willing to pay a premium for the improved property.

 According to industry standards, a typical house flip can take between 4–6 months to complete.
 One of the primary advantages of flipping real estate as a short-term investment is the potential for substantial returns on investment (ROI).
 Successful flips can yield significant profits, especially in markets with strong demand, limited inventory, and favorable economic conditions.